nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.2.6. ```find-user``` - Find users using keyword
->List all items that are associated with a given keyword
+>List all users that are associated with a given keyword

 Format: ```find-user /k [KEYWORD]```